plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 ## Powered by European-owned cloud infrastructure

-Last year, we moved to Hetzner, so all of the data we collect is hosted in Germany on a German-owned server.
-More recently, we've made the switch to Bunny (a Slovenian-owned provider) for the global CDN and DDoS protection:
+In 2021, we moved to Hetzner, so all of the data we collect is hosted in Germany on a German-owned server.
+In early 2022, we made the switch to Bunny (a Slovenian-owned provider) for the global CDN and DDoS protection:

 * All of the data that Plausible tracks and collects is kept fully secured, encrypted and hosted on renewable energy powered server in Falkenstein, Germany.
 Hetzner, a European company, owns the server.
 This ensures that all of the website data is being covered by the European Union's strict laws on data privacy.
 Your website data never leaves the EU.